 Russell eventually finished the season with 586 runs at 26.63, 51 catches, and seven stumpings.
 He was named a Wisden Cricketer of the Year.
 The almanac wrote of him: “At the beginning of 1989, Jack Russell had played only one Test for England and was not considered a good enough batsman to merit a place in the one-day squad to face the Australians.
 By the end of the year he was the only Englishman who could justifiably expect a place in anyone’s World XI.”

 Things changed with Stewart’s arrival on the scenario: a better batsman by a mile, Stewart was often preferred to Russell in England for Tests, especially since their batting line-up proved to be fragile against the bowling attacks of the likes of Australia, South Africa, and West Indies.

-Once again he failed with the bat, but was dropped despite his sound wicket-keeping.
+Now, here, once again he failed with the bat, but was dropped despite his sound wicketkeeping.
 He scored a crucial 38 in England’s first innings at Kensington Oval as they pulled off a 208-run victory, but was completely overshadowed by Stewart’s 118 and 143.
 In the last Test at St John’s, too, he scored a gritty six-hour 55 — but it was hardly good enough.